harvard-cs205/CS205-Spring2017-Projects/README.md

 3. The problem could be from generating a novel parallel graph algorithm  to optimising a scientific application  on odyssey with new insight,  and anything inbetween these two bounds of theory and experimentation.

 ## Project Grade
-Project will be graded depth of work undertaken, communication (web site, presentation) and participation.
+Project will be graded on the depth of work undertaken, communication (web site, presentation) and participation.
 - 10%: Peer review
 - 40%: Project software, README, overall quality (base line)
 - 30%: Advanced features